BYD Seal 06 DM-i

-The BYD Seal 06 DM-i (比亚迪海豹06DM-i (Bǐyǎdí Hǎibào 06 DM-i)) is a plug-in hybrid mid-size sedan manufactured by BYD Auto since 2024.
+The BYD Seal 06 DM-i (比亚迪海豹06DM-i (Bǐyǎdí Hǎibào 06 DM-i)) is a plug-in hybrid mid-size car manufactured by BYD Auto since 2024.
 It is available as a sedan and station wagon.
 A sister model of the BYD Qin L DM-i, the Seal 06 DM-i is part of Ocean Series line-up that are distributed through Ocean Network dealerships, positioned between the smaller Seal 05 DM-i and the larger Seal 07 DM-i.

-History
+First generation (2024)

-The Seal 06 DM-i debuted at the 2024 Beijing Auto Show in April, and launched in China on 28 May 2024.
+The first-generation BYD Seal 06 DM-i debuted at the 2024 Beijing Auto Show in April, and launched in China on 28 May 2024.
 It shares BYD's fifth-generation plug-in hybrid system marketed as DM-i 5.0 with the Qin L from the 'Dynasty Series'.

 Design and equipment

 The exterior of the Seal 06 DM-i adopts the design language from the BYD Ocean vehicle series.
 It features a closed front fascia, door handles of an outward-flip design, a transparent taillight bar and an illuminated BYD logo on the rear boot lid.

 For the suspension, the Seal 06 DM-i has MacPherson struts at the front and a E-type four-link independent setup at the rear.

 Inside, the Seal 06 DM-i carries over the Ocean series design for the dashboard and doors.
 There is a 8.8-inch LCD digital instrument cluster and a rotatable 15.6-inch central touchscreen infotainment system.

 The station wagon model was unveiled in April 2025 at the Shanghai Auto Show, and was launched in China on 4 July 2025.
 The station wagon has a maximum boot capacity of 1,535 L when the rear seats are folded down, it has a built-in refrigerator with a heating function and the V2L (Vehicle-to-Load) function.